Description

 A soliloquy of self-examination, upheaval, loss, hope, disillusionment, ambition and failure—Ivana Sajko paints a portrait of an intellectual at a crossroads.

-A man on a train, propelled from a small town on the south-eastern coast of Europe to Berlin by a gesture of violence.
-As the wheels turn, his feverish mind clacks along, tracing back his own past—and that of Europe—to a moment of violence he must flee, moving him further and farther away from the one person he loves.
+A man on a train, propelled from a small town on the south-eastern coast of Europe to Berlin.
+As the wheels turn, his mind feverishly clacks along, tracing his own past—and that of Europe—to a moment of violence he must flee, moving him further and farther away from the one person he loves.

 Shipwrecks and border pushbacks; epidemics and industrial ruins; a family separated by economic necessity; a brother lost to crime; love and fear and memories of happier times in Berlin—yet through it all runs a silver thread of hope spun by a far-off friend.
 Every Time We Say Goodbye is an extended soliloquy of self-examination, upheaval, loss, hope, disillusionment, ambition, and failure, and is a profoundly stark and furious novel.